-To accurately assess content ROI, it is necessary to have the appropriate analytics in place and to ensure they are set up correctly.
-Common analytical tools for B2B operations are Google Analytics, Google Search Console, and dashboard visualisation tools like Databox.
+To accurately assess content marketing ROI, it is necessary to have the appropriate analytics in place and to ensure they are set up correctly.
+Common analytical tools for B2B operations are Google Analytics, Google Search Console, and dashboard visualization tools like Databox.

 Lack of Stakeholder Buy-In

 Stakeholder buy-in can be a determining factor in meeting deadlines, producing quality output, and avoiding unnecessary costs.